sheshnath08/DataStructures/README.md

 # Data Structures
-In this repo, I have tried to implement basic data structures and their applications.
+In this repo, I have tried to implement different data structures and their applications in java.